varunturlapati/varunturlapati.github.io/investments.md

 Currently we operate using the platform of AngelList Invest.
 If you want to make a positive difference to our world, come!
 Back us here - [{{ site.investments.syndicate_name }}]({{ site.investments.syndicate_url }})

+## Personal investments

+From time to time I like to look at companies and cofounders with fire in their bellies, to change the world for good!
+See this [page](/investments.md) for more on those investments.

+## VC firm partners

+I am an investing partner (LP) as well.
+See [this](/investment-partners.md) for more on that.

 ## Got ideas?
 Pitches?
 <!-- Sprintful inline widget begin -->
 <div class="sprintful-inline-widget" data-url="https://on.sprintful.com/vt" style="min-width:320px;height:630px;background-color:#DDFBFC;"></div>